Vijaya-Karamsetty/ml/README.md

 2. BGD Algorithm, takes a matrix of X and Y and results a model which can predict.

+3. MBGD Algorrithm, Extends the BGD and performs the Mini Batch

 Datasets being referred from http://archive.ics.uci.edu/ml/datasets.php